2026 Update

 The McKinsey Solve assessment is the first hurdle between you and a McKinsey interview.
-It tests cognitive abilities through three timed, interactive games — and passive preparation rarely moves the needle.
-Reading guides and watching videos builds awareness, but it doesn't build speed, pattern recognition, or the muscle memory you need under pressure.
+The fastest way to prepare is the most obvious one — McKinsey Solve practice under realistic conditions.
+Reading guides and watching videos builds awareness, but it doesn't build the speed, pattern recognition, and pacing intuition you need on test day.

 Watch: McKinsey Solve in Under 10 Minutes